How to Win Online Team Matches in "Super Smash Brothers"

 How Do Online Team Matches Work in Smash Brothers?

-The main benefit regarding Nintendo's online service is that it's (as of this writing) free, avoiding the ongoing costs of programs like PlayStation Plus.
-Online matches are restricted to "for fun" and "for glory" games; the former picks random stages and items; the latter only used the flat, Final Destination arenas and never has items.
+Online matches in Super Smash Brothers 4 are restricted to "for fun" and "for glory" games; the former picks random stages and items while the latter only uses the flat, Final Destination arenas and never has items.
 Both have team damage off, so you can't injure your partner in your two-minute bouts.